rjarin15/morf-preview/README.md

 6. Add a commit message and commit the file directly to `main` or use a pull request if you do not have write access to the repository
     ![Commit new file](./.github/docs/commitfile.png "Commit new file")
 7. Navigate to https://preview.getmorf.io/ by adding a `?form=` query string parameter specifying the path of the new file created (e.g. `https://preview.getmorf.io/?form=/samples/generic/basic-enrollment.json`)

+## Contributing

+To contribute to this repository, submit a new pull request containing new or existing sample updates, documentation, and related assets.
+Place samples within the existing taxonomy and ensure that the naming convention is respected.

 ## Disclaimer